 Altria’s Current Ratio

-Let’s first look at Altria’s current ratio which is shown in the chart above for the period from 2017 to 2020.
+Let’s first look at Altria’s current ratio which is shown in the chart above for the period from fiscal 2017 to 2021.

 That said, Altria seemed to be having insufficient current assets all these years.

-In cases like these, investors are highly encouraged to dig into Altria’s financial statements to find out the reason behind the low liquidity ratios.
+In cases like these, investors are highly encouraged to dig into Altria’s cash flow to check on the firm’s cash position.

 Altria’s Working Capital